 7. Which learning resource has the most updated content?

-The rapid pace of Azure release means that every other content provider will have tough time catching up.
+The rapid pace of Azure release means that every other content provider will have a tough time catching up.
 So, Microsoft documentation is the best place to look for the most updated information

 Having said that, the documentation is in-depth and vast, sometimes more than is required for the exam.
 You can easily get lost in its contents.
 Hence I suggest certification paths from e-learning providers like Pluralsight, LinkedIn Learning & Udemy